bbrungardt02/SnoozeTabChromeExtension/README.md

 ## Features

 - Snooze any open tab
-- Set the snooze duration in seconds, minutes, hours, or days
+- Set the snooze to open on a later date
 - Snoozed tabs are stored and reopened even after the browser is closed

 ## Installation